 The County participates in the New York State and Local Employees' Retirement System (ERS), a defined benefit, cost sharing multiple-employer retirement plan.
 The ERS provides retirement benefits as well as death and disability benefits.
-Obligations of employees and employees to contribute and benefits to employees are governed by the New York State Retirement and Social Security Law (NYSRSSL).
+Obligations of employers and employees to contribute and benefits to employees are governed by the New York State Retirement and Social Security Law (NYSRSSL).
 As set forth in the NYSRSSL, the Comptroller of the State of New York (Comptroller) serves as sole trustee and administrative head of the ERS.
 The Comptroller shall adopt and may amend rules and regulations for the control of the funds.
 The ERS issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained by writing to the New York State and Local Retirement Systems, 110 State Street, Albany, NY 12244.
 The ERS is noncontributory except for employees who joined the ERS after July 27, 1976.
 Employees hired before January 1, 2010 contribute 3% of their salary and after ten years of service, the ERS becomes non-contributory for those employees as well.
-Those employees hired after January 1, 2010 contribute 3% of their salary for all of their years of public service and there is a limitation on the amount of overtime that can be included as wages.
+Those employees hired after January 1, 2010 and before April 1, 2012, contribute 3% of their salary for all of their years of public service.
+Those joining the Systems on or after April 1, 2012 are required to contribute between 3% and 6%, dependent on salary, for their entire working career.
 Under the authority of the NYSRSSL, the Comptroller shall certify annually the rates expressed as proportions of payroll of members, which shall be used in computing the contributions required to be made by employers to the pension accumulation fund.

 The County is required to contribute an actuarially determined rate.
-The required contributions at December 15 for the years 2013, 2012, and 2011 were \$44,459,788, \$42,788,760, and \$42,155,931, respectively.
+The required contributions at December 15 for the years 2014, 2013, and 2012 were \$38,946,922, \$44,459,788, and \$42,788,760, respectively.
 The County's contributions made to the ERS were equal to 100% of the contributions required for each year.